 Why Is Fatigue Still An Issue?

-Trucking companies are responsible for enforcing the safety laws.
-This includes monitoring the driver logs and verifying the entries by GPS, phone logs and any other means necessary.
+Trucking companies are responsible for enforcing safety laws.
+This includes monitoring the driver logs and verifying the entries by GPS, phone logs, and any other means necessary.
 Unfortunately, we have seen far too many trucking companies either choose to turn a blind eye to the violations, because they see their bottom line growing, or the company finds a method to circumvent the rules.
 Getting creative to keep drivers on the road longer is not putting safety first.

 The other approach we have seen is companies switching to an owner-operator driver, which is the alternative to an actual employee.
 What is the difference?

 With a leased driver, the company that must qualify the driver believes it is not responsible for putting that driver on the roads or monitoring his/her logs.
 Unfortunately, the other company that is leasing the driver doesn't believe they are responsible either.
 In the end, these drivers go unmonitored.